openedx/wg-build-test-release/README.rst

 * Advocate for better testing tools and environments, when necessary.
 * Coordinate the reaction to test failures, such as bringing them to the attention of the rest of the group by opening tickets or commenting in the forum.
+* Communicate results of testing to the rest of the group.

 Release Documentation Expert
 ============================